 Where to Use Pinterest Keywords

 So, where do you apply these principles?
 When it comes to the internet, keywords are used to organize images, blog posts, and sites, and these all come into play when considering where to put your keywords.
-Pinterest is trying to figure out how to categorize and show your content, so make it easy for them!
+Pinterest is trying to figure out how to categorize and show your content, so make it easy for them by researching and knowing your top keywords.

 1. Optimize your images when you place them on your site.

-Naming your images before they go on your site is key.
+Naming your images before they go on your site is a step people often forget when it comes to Pinterest SEO (and Google SEO for that matter!).
 Many blog posts and websites are peppered with images named “IMG3019” or something similar, but that translates into nothing when the web tries to understand what the image is about.
 You need to utilize relevant keywords when your pictures go on your site, whether it is a static image on your front page or in the alt text for your blog photos.
 Basically, optimization means describing your photos and graphics so that they are easily found in the never-ending sea of the content found on the internet.

 2. Use keywords in your Pinterest title and descriptions.